MMMikeM/DND-Campaign/project/rules/5-spells.md

 ### Changing Known Spells

-Every 4th level (4th, 8th, 12th, 16th, 20th), when you would normally gain a Feat or Ability Score Improvement, you can replace one spell you know with a different spell from your class spell list, representing your character's evolving magical approach.
+Every 4th level (4th, 8th, 12th, 16th, 20th), when you would normally gain a Feat, you can replace one spell you know with a different spell from your class spell list, representing your character's evolving magical approach.

 ## 5.3 Spell Descriptions